U53RW4R3/SCPA/SCPA Phases/Tactics && Techniques && Procedures (TTPs) Phases/Initial Access/Sniffing and Spoofing/Active/Setup/Initial Setup.md

 # Initial Setup

-TODO: Fill in the infomation regarding the setting up for active MITM
+TODO: Fill in the information regarding the setting up for active MITM

 ## Enable IP forwarding